CedarGroveStudios/Portable_Air_Quality/README.md

 Forced calibration is initiated by pressing the _START_ button on the PyBadge/PyGamer/EdgeBadge.
 Pressing _SELECT_ changes temperature units.
 The _A_ button toggles between languages.
 Button selections are not supported on other boards at this time.

+Thank you to @effiksmusic for the German translation.

 ![Image of Module](https://github.com/CedarGroveStudios/Portable_Air_Quality/blob/main/photos_and_graphics/DSC06364.JPG)